SonaniAkshit/Oracle/01Movie Ticket Booking/README.md

-# 🎬 Movie Ticket Booking for Server Schema
+# 🎬 Movie Ticket Booking

 This project provides a **complete Oracle database schema** and **PL/SQL business logic** for a **Movie Ticket Booking System**.
 It covers schema design, constraints, packages, triggers, and supporting objects to ensure data consistency and enforce business rules.